top of page

 How do I qualify for the program?

-Tire generators are required by law to register their business with DF&A. Registration will include a procedure for registering with the Department of Environmental Quality (DEQ) to obtain an identifying WST#.
+Tire generators are required by law to register their business with DF&A. Registration will include a procedure for registering with the Division of Environmental Quality (DEQ) to obtain an identifying WST#.
 Tire generators include:

 1. Tire retailers